 HISTORY 240 Hall of Graduate Studies, 432.1366 www.yale.edu/history/ M.A., M.Phil., Ph.D.
-Chair Laura Engelstein Director of Graduate Studies Steven Pincus (236 HGS, 432.1361) Professors Jean-Christophe Agnew, Abbas Amanat, Ivo Banac, David Blight, Paul Bushkovitch, Jon Butler, George Chauncey, John Demos, Michael Denning, Carlos Eire, Laura Engelstein, John Mack Faragher, Paul Freedman, Joanne Freeman, John Gaddis, Glenda Gilmore, Robert Gordon, Timothy Guinnane, Valerie Hansen, Robert Harms, Jonathan Holloway, Paula Hyman, Matthew Jacobson, Gilbert Joseph, Donald Kagan, Paul Kennedy, Daniel Kevles, Benedict Kiernan, Jennifer Klein, Bentley Layton, Joseph Manning, Ivan Marcus, John Matthews, John Merriman, Joanne Meyerowitz, Peter Perdue, Steven Pincus, Stephen Pitti, Cynthia Russett, Lamin Sanneh, Stuart Schwartz, Frank Snowden, Timothy Snyder, Jonathan Spence, Harry Stout, Francesca Trivellato, Frank Turner, John Harley Warner, Anders Winroth, Jay Winter, Keith Wrightson Associate Professors Mary Lui, Michael Mahoney, Mridu Rai, Naomi Rogers Assistant Professors Paola Bertucci, Bruno Cabanes, Patrick Cohrs, Fabian Drixler, Seth Fein, Beverly Gage, Lillian Guerra, Ole Molvig, Alyssa Mt.
-Pleasant, Youval Rotman, Edward Rugemer, Paul Sabin, Celia Schultz, Marci Shore, Bruno Strasser, Charles Walton, Kariann Yokota Lecturers Adel Allouche, Annping Chin (Senior Lecturer), Jamie Cohen-Cole, Veronika Grimm, Daniel Stein Kokin Fields of Study Fields include ancient, medieval, early modern, and modern Europe (including Britain, Russia, and Eastern Europe), United States, Latin America, East Asia, Southeast Asia, Middle East, Africa, Jewish history; and diplomatic, environmental, ethnic, intellectual, labor, military, political, religious, social, and women's history, as well as the history of science and medicine (see the section in this bulletin on the History of Science and Medicine).
-Special Admissions Requirements The department requires a short book review to accompany the application.
+Chair Laura Engelstein Director of Graduate Studies Steven Pincus (236 HGS, 432.1361) Professors Jean-Christophe Agnew, Abbas Amanat, Ned Blackhawk, David Blight, Paul Bushkovitch, Jon Butler, George Chauncey, Stephen Davis, Michael Denning, Carlos Eire, Laura Engelstein, John Mack Faragher, Paul Freedman, Joanne Freeman, John Gaddis, Glenda Gilmore, F. Bruce Gordon, Robert Gordon, Timothy Guinnane, Valerie Hansen, Robert Harms, Jonathan Holloway, Paula Hyman, Matthew Jacobson, Gilbert Joseph, Donald Kagan, Paul Kennedy, Daniel Kevles, Benedict Kiernan, Jennifer Klein, Bentley Layton, Joseph Manning, Ivan Marcus, John Matthews, John Merriman, Joanne Meyerowitz, Peter Perdue, Steven Pincus, Stephen Pitti, Cynthia Russett, Lamin Sanneh, Stuart Schwartz, Frank Snowden, Timothy Snyder, Harry Stout, Francesca Trivellato, Adam Tooze, Frank Turner, John Harley Warner, Anders Winroth, Jay Winter, Keith Wrightson Associate Professors Bruno Cabanes, Mary Lui, Mridu Rai, Naomi Rogers Assistant Professors Paola Bertucci, Patrick Cohrs, Fabian Drixler, Beverly Gage, Lillian Guerra, Alyssa Mt.
+Pleasant, Youval Rotman, Edward Rugemer, Paul Sabin, Celia Schultz, Marci Shore, Bruno Strasser, Charles Walton, Kariann Yokota Lecturers Adel Allouche, Nandini Bhattacharya, Annping Chin (Senior Lecturer), Becky Conekin (Senior Lecturer), Ivano Dal Prete, Seth Fein, Veronika Grimm, Michael Mahoney, William Metcalf, Stuart Semmel (Senior Lecturer) Fields of Study Fields include ancient, medieval, early modern, and modern Europe (including Britain, Russia, and Eastern Europe), United States, Latin America, East Asia, Southeast Asia, Middle East, Africa, Jewish history; and diplomatic, environmental, ethnic, intellectual, labor, military, political, religious, social, and women's history, as well as the history of science and medicine (see the section in this bulletin on the History of Science and Medicine).
+Special Admissions Requirements The deadline for submission of the application for the History graduate program has been changed to December 15. ^{}For a complete listing of lecturers, see the undergraduate bulletin, Yale College Programs of Study.
+The department requires a short book review (maximum two pages) to accompany the application.
 It should cover the book that has most shaped the applicant's understanding of the kind of work he or she would like to do as a historian.
+In addition, the department requires an academic writing sample of not more than 25 pages, double spaced, to be submitted.
+Normally, the writing sample should be based on research in primary source materials.
 Special Requirements for the Ph.D.
 Degree All students must pass examinations in at least two foreign languages, one by the end of the first year.
 Students are urged to do everything in their power to acquire adequate linguistic training before they enter Yale and should at a minimum be prepared to be examined in at least one language upon arrival.
 Typical language requirements for major subfields are as follows: African Either (1) French and German or Portuguese or Dutch-Afrikaans; or (2) French or German or Portuguese and Arabic; or (3) French or German or Portuguese or Dutch-Afrikaans and an African language approved by the DGS and the faculty adviser.
 American Two languages relevant to the student's research interests, or a high level of proficiency in one language; competence in statistics or other mathematical skill may substitute for a natural language under appropriate circumstances.
 Ancient French, German, Greek, and Latin.